-after an absence where the cause has not previously been reported to the Head Teacher (or designated person) in order to establish the reason for and cause of absence;

-if the member of staff has been absent for days or has three periods within a rolling twelve-month period or any pattern of absence that causes concern;
+- i. after an absence where the cause has not previously been reported to the Head Teacher (or designated person) in order to establish the reason for and cause of absence; - ii. if the employee has been absent for 7 days or has had three periods within a rolling twelve-month period or any pattern of absence that causes concern;

 In instances when absences are 3 periods, 1 day per period, discretion should be used before arranging a stage one informal meeting.
-Advice should be sought from LBBD HR, before arranging a stage one meeting, as the approach to managing sickness absence should be supportive.
+Advice should be sought from the Schools HR Advisory Service, before arranging a stage one meeting, as the approach to managing sickness absence should be supportive.